swagshaw-dev/PicoCAD-Shader/README.md

 ### 3. Palette Setup
 Copy your palette directly from PicoCAD:
 1. Open your PicoCAD scene
-2. Screenshot the palette grid
+2. Screenshot the palette shading grid
 3. Edit into 16x3 image
 4. Import into Unity with settings above
 5. Assign to the shader's `Palette` property